ray-project/ray/doc/source/ray-core/compiled-graph/ray-compiled-graph.rst

 of the static nature, Ray Compiled Graph can perform various optimization such as

 - Pre-allocate resources so that it can reduce system overhead.
-- Prepare NCCL communicators and schedule it in a way it has no deadlocks.
+- Prepare NCCL communicators and schedule it in a way that avoids deadlocks.
 - Automatically overlap GPU compute and communication.
 - Improve multi node performance.